Comparing Bootcamps vs. Degrees

 The time to finish a bootcamp varies depending on the provider, program format, technical discipline, and participant enrollment status (part time or full time).
 However, the average bootcamp takes 2-6 months to complete.

-Students can finish bootcamps quickly because they require a period of very intensive focus and study in a condensed timeline.
-Degrees do not require the intensity of a bootcamp but cover more material and give students much more time to absorb and make sense of the material.
+Degrees do not require the intensity of a bootcamp, but cover more material and give students much more time to absorb and make sense of the material.

 Bootcamps and degrees both offer full-time and part-time learning options.

-Comparing Program Lengths
+Typical Program Lengths

 Program Length